IdentityServer/IdentityServer4/docs/topics/grant_types.rst

 In the implicit flow, all tokens are transmitted via the browser, and advanced features like refresh tokens are thus not allowed.

-:ref:`This <refImplicitQuickstart>` quickstart shows authentication for service-side web apps, and :ref:`this <refJavaScriptQuickstart>` shows JavaScript.
+:ref:`This <refImplicitQuickstart>` quickstart shows authentication for server-side web apps, and :ref:`this <refJavaScriptQuickstart>` shows JavaScript.

 Authorization code